lmc2179/explain-scikit-learn/README.md

 # explain-scikit-learn
-Create wrappers around scikit-learn classifiers which explain how they make their decisions.
+Turn any scikit-learn classifier into an interpretable model by adding a lightweight wrapper.
 The wrapper will work for any classifier with a `predict_proba` method.

 The tools helps you to answer the question: "How did the features present in this instance affect my classifier's choice?"

 For example, the following graph is the output on an instance from the Iris dataset, explaining how a logistic regression model viewed each feature's value as evidence for or against each class.
-The logistic regression model classifies this as "setosa".
+The logistic regression model correctly classifies this as "setosa".

 ![ScreenShot](iris_example.png)

-The example was implemented using the following code, which takes a scikit-learn model and input data to train it on, and produces a wrapped model which is trained and use for an explanation:
+The example can be reproduced with this code, which shows you how to use the wrapper - initialize your model and add it to the ExplainableClassifier class, then train it as you normally would.
+Once it's trained, you can use the `explain classification` method to get an explanation for any classificaiton of an input you specify.

 ```
 data = datasets.load_iris()
 model = LogisticRegression()